TechsCode-Team/UltraMotdWiki/events/player-pickup-arrow.md

 ## Player Pickup Arrow
 <br>

-Triggers when a player picks up a arrow
+Triggers when a player picks up a arrow (Only 1.9+)